Dan Bellino: Umpiring career

+In 2025, Bellino became the president of the Major League Baseball Umpires Association.

 Outside baseball

 Bellino worked for the law firm of Morici, Figioli & Associates and served as an aide for federal judge Charles P. Kocoras before attending umpire school.
 Holding both Juris Doctor (JD) and MBA degrees, Bellino's terminal law school research paper concerned the major league umpire union and 1999 umpires' strike.
 In 2008, Dan and his father Tony acquired the RE/MAX Superior Properties office in Huntley, Illinois.
 Currently, he manages a suburban law firm and serves as "of counsel" for the international law firm Lowis & Gellen LLP based in Chicago, IL.
 Bellino also owns and manages Elite Extremity MRI of Wisconsin.

 Personal life

-He lives in Crystal Lake, Illinois, with his wife and their four children.
+He lives in Lakewood, Illinois, with his wife and their Three children.
 Dan's oldest son is named after his brother, who died unexpectedly during Dan's childhood.